chrishah/docker-intro/part-1/docker-intro-philipp.md

 This command will mount the current working directory on your host to the `/data` folder inside the ubuntu container.
 You can now make changes to that folder inside your container and the changes will be synced with the folder on the host computer.

-We will now create a `testfile_from_host` in the current directory.
+We will now create a `testfile_from_host` in the current directory using the host computer.
 Then we will start a container mounting this directory.
-Inside the container we will create another `testfile_from_container`.
+Inside the container we will create another `testfile_from_container` from within the container.
 All changes persist also when we exit the container:

 ```
 (host)-$ pwd
-/Users/sinnafoch/Dropbox/Philipp/docker-intro
+/home/ubuntu
 (host)-$ touch testfile_from_host
 (host) $ ls
 testfile_from_host